 My real “struggle” involves hotels.
 When I travel alone, I have a thing against being on the first floor – it just freaks me out, even if the window takes up the entire wall and is reinforced with metal bars.
 I don’t like the idea of being on the first floor, ever since this one night in college when I was home alone, studying in my room and I heard a knock on the window.
 It was probably 11 PM and the most terrifying thing to sit there in an empty apartment and have someone outside looking in and knocking on my window.
 It also didn’t help that the campus security guards were incompetent morons who were no doubt finishing a poker game before deigning to show up 30 minutes later.

 Then there was an incident at the Ibis Calais Hotel this past summer.
 The walls were made of paper, but I didn’t know that when I went to shower shortly after arriving.
 That night I learned a very valuable lesson: Always take your cellphone with you to the bathroom.
 Not so you can take classy Kim K.-style mirror selfies but in case you happen to be in the shower and think a stranger has walked into the room.
-This way, you can call for backup.
+This way, you can call for help.

 That’s exactly what it sounded like when I very clearly heard my door open and close, followed by a series of footsteps.
 Now if you think it’s crazy that someone could just walk into your hotel room, it does happen and did I mention this hotel gave out metal keys that didn’t seem to be kept in a secure place?
 There I was in the bathroom, with a couple of extra towels that were too flimsy to try and strangle someone with and no sharp objects in sight.
 Should I break the mirror, wrap it with a towel and come out of the bathroom ready to attack whoever was so bold as to walk into a room and then not make another sound?
 It sounds like an overreaction, but I was that sure that someone had really walked into my room.